 Oil import statistics can be cited on a net basis (because the United States both imports and exports oil) or on a gross basis.
-For example, in 2011 the United States imported 11.36 million barrels a day of crude oil and petroleum products, and exported 2.92 million barrels a day, for net oil imports of 8.44 million barrels a day.
-On a net basis, we imported 45 percent of the oil we use.
-In 2011, on a gross basis, we imported 60 percent of the petroleum products we consumed.
+For example, in 2012 the United States imported 10.6 million barrels a day of crude oil and other petroleum products, and exported 3.18 million barrels a day, for net oil imports of 7.42 million barrels a day.
+26 In 2012, on a net basis, we imported 40 percent of the oil we used, and on a gross basis, we imported 57 percent of the petroleum we used.

 The United States imports oil from a variety of countries.
-By far the largest foreign oil source is Canada, followed by Mexico, Saudi Arabia, Venezuela, and Nigeria.
-Approximately 24 percent of our oil product supply in 2011 was imported from the Organization of Petroleum Exporting Countries (OPEC).11 OPEC is comprised of twelve oil-exporting countries: Algeria, Angola, Ecuador, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, United Arab Emirates, and Venezuela.
+By far the largest foreign oil source is Canada, followed by Saudi Arabia, Mexico, Venezuela, Russia, Iraq, and Nigeria.

+Approximately 23 percent of our petroleum product supply in 2012 (40 percent of gross imports) was imported from the Organization of Petroleum Exporting Countries (OPEC).27 OPEC is comprised of twelve oil-exporting countries: Algeria, Angola, Ecuador, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, United Arab Emirates, and Venezuela.

-Non-OPEC countries supplied the other 36 percent of U.S. petroleum imports.
-These non-OPEC countries include Brazil, Canada, Colombia, Mexico, Netherlands, Norway, Russia, the United Kingdom, U.S. Virgin Islands, and others.12
+Non-OPEC countries supplied 34 percent of U.S. petroleum product supply (60 percent of gross imports).
+The non-OPEC countries include Brazil, Canada, Colombia, Mexico, Netherlands, Norway, Russia, the United Kingdom, U.S. Virgin Islands, and others.28

-TOP 5 SOURCES OF U.S. PETROLEUM IMPORTS
+TOP 10 SOURCES OF U.S. PETROLEUM IMPORTS IN 2012